-A practical guide to taking everything you need onboard in your hand luggage
+Taking everything you need on-board in your hand luggage

-These days there is an amount of limitations on what you can and cannot take with you onboard for a flight.
+These days there is an amount of limitations on what you can and cannot take with you on-board for a flight.
 The restrictions are of course due to everyone’s safety and even if they seem a bit ridiculous and strict at times, they do make sense.
 And thankfully for all of us there is a good way to get items through when it comes to taking essentials.
-Here is a rough guide on how to actually take the items you need.

 Unfortunately, you cannot take any water or drinks to the boarding area, past the security points, so that ends up being problematic as we all need to keep hydrated.
 The airlines understand that so usually you are easily provided with a drink, besides a few low cost airlines where you will have to pay.
 We still recommend to buy a small water bottle just in case as you might have a long flight connection, whilst waiting for your flight, the airport might not be providing water basins and if you might not have some at time when you cannot request it and it is very important to keep hydrated whilst traveling.

 It is very important to look after yourself and when you are stuck regardless if on a transatlantic flight or an across all of Europe and Asia flight, things get trickier.
 You also tend to sweat a lot in flights regardless and of course showers are unavailable, so the only thing you can do is keep washing areas you can with the tap water provided (make sure you do not drink it) and take some items of personal hygiene with you.
 You can take an electric razor on board to keep shaved if you wish so, and plugs are provided.